Celebrating Advent as a Family

 Jesse Tree – Jesse Tree is an old tradition depicting the relationship of Jesus with Jesse and other biblical figures who were the ancestors of Jesus.
 Jesse was the father of King David.
 He is often looked upon as the first person in the genealogy of Jesus.
 For your own Jesse Tree, a branch can be placed into a pot or a large vase at the beginning of Advent, and every day a new ornament can be hung onto it.

 These ornaments represent the individual figures from the two Testaments.
 They can be made out of paper, felt, clay, wood, or other materials.
 As the children place the ornaments onto the branch, the father of the family can read an appropriate Scripture passage that talks about the given ancestor of Jesus.
 There are many passages that can be chosen and many symbols that can represent various figures.
-Each family can create their own list of figures and their symbols.
-[Editor’s note: this webpage shows one example of Jesse tree ornaments; this webpage provides suggested readings and symbols for each of the Jesse tree ornaments.]
+Each family can create its own list of figures and their symbols.
+[Editor’s note: this webpage shows one example of Jesse tree ornaments.]

 The Crib for the Christ Child – A small wooden crib can be displayed somewhere in your home.
 This empty crib can be filled with a new piece of straw every day for acts of kindness and small sacrifices.
 Encourage your children to notice the goodness in others, instead of focusing on their own deeds and accomplishments.
 By the end of Advent, the crib should be filled with straw.
 On Christmas Eve, children can place a small figure of Baby Jesus in his soft bed of hay.

 Advent Angels – At the beginning of Advent, each family member can blindly pick the name of another member of the family and become his or her Advent angel.
 Prayers, sacrifices, and acts of kindness can be offered and exercised daily.
 During the Christmas season, small homemade gifts can be exchanged between the ‘angels’.
 This prolongs the joy of Christmas, encourages creativity, and teaches children (and adults) to discover unique talents they can share with others.